Tzvi Hirsch Ferber: Career

+Personal life

-The eldest daughter Hoda Malka (Eda) married the teacher, editor and poet Chaim Lewis.
+Ferber's eldest daughter Hoda Malka (Eda) married the teacher, editor and poet Chaim Lewis.
 Eda was an early female marriage counsellor in post war London.
-Chaim Lewis published the prize winning memoir 'A Soho Address' (Gollancz, 1965) and several books of poetry and was editor of The Jewish Review periodical in South Africa.
+Chaim Lewis published the prize-winning memoir 'A Soho Address' (Gollancz, 1965) and several books of poetry and was editor of The Jewish Review periodical in South Africa.

-The second daughter Feiga Leah (Fanny) was married to Rabbi Moshe (Morris) Davidson, Rabbi of the South West London United synagogue, who obtained his smicha from Rav Elya Lopian at Etz Chaim yeshiva, London.
+The second daughter Feiga Leah (Fanny) was married to Moshe (Morris) Davidson, Rabbi of the South West London United synagogue, who obtained his smicha from Elyah Lopian at Etz Chaim yeshiva, London.

 The third daughter Anne took care of her father in his later years.

-The fourth daughter Liba (Lilly) married Rabbi Shlomo Pesach Toperoff, who first served as rabbi of Sunderland and then as Rabbi of Newcastle upon Tyne.
+The fourth daughter Liba (Lilly) married Shlomo Pesach Toperoff, who first served as Rabbi of Sunderland and then as Rabbi of Newcastle upon Tyne.
 He authored of many prolific works including Lev Avot, Echod Mi Yodea, Eternal Life a handbook for the mourner, and The Animal Kingdom in Jewish Thought.